salimkayabasi/salimkayabasi.com/content/blog/2021/02/azure-devops-sp-crendetials/index.md

 hexToUtf8('and tenantId here as well');
 ```

-# Using them on Github Actions
+# Using them on GitHub Actions

 ## Adding as Secret

-Let's create another secret for `Github Actions`.
+Let's create another secret for `GitHub Actions`.
 To do that, we need one more thing called `subscriptionId`.
 The `subscriptionId` can be found on Azure Portal or simple `powershell` or `bash` command like

 ```powershell